x69420/DoctrineEncryptBundle/Resources/doc/configuration.md

 * **secret_key** - The key used to encrypt the data (256 bit)
     * 32 character long string
-    * Default: null, the bundle will use your Symfony2 secret key.
+    * Default: empty, the bundle will use your Symfony2 secret key.

 * **encryptor** - The encryptor used to encrypt the data
     * Encryptor name, currently available: rijndael128 and rijndael256